tadewoosh/F103_Bootloader/README.md

 This is a safeguard.
 If your bootloader size would exceed this limit your program is not goin to crash, instad you get a nice and understandable linker error.

 ## Code explanation
+See [main.c](/src/main.c) file to get all the code needed to understand the bootloader.

 ### Defining the app start address
 In the definitions section of the code you find:
 ```C
 /* Flash starting adress for STM32 devices: */